robertdavidgraham/masscan/README.md

 On Windows, use the VisualStudio 2010 project.

 # Regression testing

-The project contains a built-in self-test using the '-T' option.
-Run it like the following:
+The project contains a built-in self-test:

-	$ masscan -T
+	$ masscan --selftest
 	selftest: success!

 If the self-test succeeds, you'll get a simple success message, and the